Elizabeth de Clare

+Life

+Elizabeth was the daughter of Gilbert de Clare, 6th Earl of Hertford and Joan of Acre.
+She was the youngest of the three daughters, her father having died when she was a baby.

 Marriages

-Elizabeth de Clare married three times and had three children; one by each husband.
-Her father had been one of England's wealthiest and most powerful nobles, and her mother was a daughter of King Edward I of England.
-When Elizabeth's only brother Gilbert, 7th Earl of Hertford was killed at the Battle of Bannockburn in 1314 aged only 23 and leaving no surviving issue, his property, estimated to be worth £6,000/year, was equally divided between his three full sisters, Elizabeth, Eleanor and Margaret.
+Elizabeth de Clare married three times.
+She had three children; one by each husband.
+Her father had been one of England's wealthiest and most powerful nobles but when Elizabeth's only brother Gilbert, 7th Earl of Hertford was killed at the Battle of Bannockburn in 1314 aged only 23 and leaving no surviving issue, his property, estimated to be worth £6,000/year, was equally divided between his three full sisters, Elizabeth, Eleanor and Margaret.
 This made Elizabeth one of the greatest heiresses in England.
-Her maternal uncle, King Edward II, recalled her to England so he could select a husband for her.
-She left Ireland for good in 1316, leaving behind her young son, William.

 First marriage

 She accompanied her brother Gilbert to Ireland for their double wedding to two siblings: the son and daughter of the Earl of Ulster.
 Elizabeth married John de Burgh on 30 September 1308.
 He was the heir to the Earl of Ulster, and Elizabeth could expect to be a countess in due course.
 She gave birth to their only child, a son, in 1312; he would become William Donn de Burgh, 3rd Earl of Ulster.
 Only a year later, her husband John was unexpectedly killed in a minor skirmish.
-A widow, Elizabeth remained in Ireland until the death of her brother, Gilbert, at the Battle of Bannockburn compelled her immediate return to England in July 1314.
+A widow, Elizabeth remained in Ireland until the death of her brother, Gilbert de Clare, 7th Earl of Hertford and 8th Earl of Gloucester, at the Battle of Bannockburn compelled her immediate return to England in July 1314.

 Second marriage

 Edward II placed her in Bristol Castle, but his plans to marry her to one of his supporters were dashed in February 1316, when Elizabeth was abducted from Bristol by Theobald II de Verdun, the former Justiciar of Ireland.
-He and Elizabeth had been engaged before she was called back to England.
-She was Lady Verdun for only six months when Theobald died on 27 July 1316, at Alton, Staffordshire, from typhoid.
-He left behind three daughters from a prior marriage and Elizabeth, who was pregnant.
-She fled to Amesbury Priory, where she stayed under the protection of her aunt Mary de Burgh, who was a nun there, and where Theobald's posthumous daughter, Isabel de Verdun (named for the Queen), was born on 21 March 1317.
+He claimed that he and Elizabeth had been engaged before she was called back to England.
+She was Lady Verdun for only six months until Theobald died on 27 July 1316, at Alton, Staffordshire, from typhoid.
+He left behind three daughters from prior marriages and Elizabeth, who was pregnant.
+She fled to Amesbury Priory, where she stayed under the protection of her aunt Mary de Burgh, who was a nun there.
+At Amesbury she gave birth to Theobald's posthumous daughter, Isabel de Verdun (named for the Queen), who was born on 21 March 1317, and was baptised by the Bishop of Salisbury.
+The Verdun estates were partitioned among Theobald's four daughters as coheiresses and their husbands, and were granted to Elizabeth's third husband until the daughter came of age.